gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 above them.
 Cuyver claims it was unblemished silver before the Pilots destroyed themselves, although Pleiemente says that was a myth.
 Lady Kembe probably knows.
 I wonder if I'll be able to ask her some day.
 The leather tube tied to the side of Kerrem's pack might hold answers as well as adventure.
-I---we will just have to find out.
+I—we will just have to find out.

 As we cross the Bridge of Unmartyred Saints, Kerrem points to a three-story